-Note: For information about hunting, trapping, forestry, and vehicle use in Larose Forest, please see Larose Forest on the web site of the United Counties of Prescott and Russell or call 1-800-667-6307.
+Note: For information about hunting, trapping, forestry, vehicle use, hiking and natural history in Larose Forest, as well as downloadable maps of the area, please visit the website of the United Counties of Prescott and Russell or call (613) 675-4661 x7101.

 On June 3rd, 2016, Larose Forest held its 4th BioBlitz, marking 10 years since the one in 2006.
 The event was co-organized by the United Counties of Prescott-Russell (UCPR) and The Ottawa Field-Naturalists' Club.
 More species were found than on any previous BioBlitz in the forest, and added substantially to our ongoing species inventories for the Larose Forest.

 A copy of the recent BioBlitz report is available on this OFNC website, by clicking on the "BioBlitz 2016" link in the box on the right side of this page.

 Lists of species found in the forest are available in the box on the right side of this page.
 They are updated regularly.

 A reminder that the entire area north of Road 25 in Larose Forest is a no-hunting zone.
 This has been in effect for several years.